nttcom/zeek-parser-DHCPv6-COM/README_en.md

 ```

 ## Log type and description
-This plug-in monitors all functions of cifs and outputs them as `dhcpv6.log`.
+This plug-in monitors all functions of dhcpv6 and outputs them as `dhcpv6.log`.

 | Field | Type | Description |
 | --- | --- | --- |